gravyboat/salt-book/en/chapter01-introduction/chapter01.rst

 * As of writing this book Salt is completely open source.
 That means there's no corporate shennanigans to get in the way of getting things done.

-* Salt uses Jinja2 and YAML, making it pretty easy to write even if you're a beginner.
+* Salt uses Jinja2 (or Mako) and YAML, making it pretty easy to write even if you're a beginner.

 Salt Basics